Mitgliederverwaltung am Laptop

 Sample templates for board members

 Together with a legal expert (lawyer), we have created a download area with 35 documents as Word samples.
-In addition to board templates, many relevant legal templates relating to the most important club agendas can be purchased for a small fee in our legal section.
+In addition to board proposals, our area of law many relevant legal documents relating to the most important association agendas can be purchased for little money.

 Why does the GDPR affect us as a club?

 As a club, you have two good reasons why you should (must) address the issue of data protection.
-Firstly, you hold a large amount of personal data about your members, which falls precisely under this regulation.
-Secondly, it is certainly in your interest to protect your members' data and to manage and store it correctly.
+First, you hold a large amount of personal data about your members that falls squarely under this regulation.
+Second, it is undoubtedly in your own best interest to protect, properly manage, and store your members’ data.

 Clubs are not subject to any special regulation, but the GDPR also applies to them in full broadside.
 There is also no difference whether a club is charitable or profit-oriented.
 Members' data is sensitive data and a data breach is not only seen as a loss of trust, but can often also be very expensive.